vis-kid/previewer/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ```

-The difference on the surface are not that big but I never quite got why Haml wants me to write all these extra `%` to prepend tags.
-Slim found a solution that got rid of these and therefore I salute you!
+On the surface, the differences are not that big but I never quite got why Haml wants me to write all these extra `%` to prepend tags.
+Slim found a solution that got rid of these and therefore I salute the team!
+Not a big pain in the butt but a annoying one nevertheless.
 The other differences are under the hood and are not within the scope of this piece today.
 Just wanted to whet your appetite.

-As you can see, both preprocessors reduce the amount you need to write significantly.
-Yes, you need to learn another language and it reads a bit weird at first but at the same timeI feel the removal of so much clutter is totally worth it.
+As you can see, both preprocessors significantly reduce the amount you need to write.
+Yes, you need to learn another language and it reads a bit weird at first.
+At the same time I feel the removal of that much clutter is totally worth it.
 Also, once you know how to write ERB-flavored HTML, you will be able to pick up any of these preprocessors rather quickly.
 No rocket science—same goes for Sass btw.

-There are two handy gems for using either of them in Rails.
-Do yourself a favor and check them out when you are tired of writing all these tiresome opening / closing tags.
+In case you got interested, there are two handy gems for using either of them in Rails.
+Do yourself a favor and check them out when you get tired of writing all these tiresome opening / closing tags.

 ``` ruby